Aurumaker72/MupenUtilities/README.md

 You can seek back and forth, reverse playback, step frames and more intuitive controls.
 Playing the movie back in real-time (30 FPS) is also possible.

+### Replacement
+Same as M64 Editors' "Replacement" feature.
+Allows you to replace any sequence of input frames from one movie to another

 #### TAS Studio
 You can view all inputs in a neatly arranged grid